tkoch96/root_dns_latency/root_dns_latency.md

 \end{figure}

 Although the DCDN data considers a relatively small percentage of all RR's, it captures a disproportionately large amount of all DITL volume.
 A useful visualization of the effect of removing these RR's from consideration is shown in Figure \ref{fig:ditl_volume_comparisons}.
-The quartiles of the DCDN volume counts (blue) are approximately 10-times those of DITL (orange), suggesting /24s in the DCDN are a particularly active subset of all RR's.
-This suggests that, despite disregarding many RR's, our analysis actually provides an upper bound on root DNS latency experienced by the typical user.
+Figure \ref{fig:ditl_volume_comparisons} is a CDF of daily query volumes of RR's in the various data sets.
+The quartiles of the DCDN volume counts (blue) are approximately 10-times those of DITL (orange), suggesting /24s in the DCDN are a particularly noisy subset of all RR's.
+Therefore as we will demonstrate in the following, despite disregarding many RR's, our analysis actually provides an upper bound on root DNS latency experienced by the typical user.

 ## Root Latency Experienced by Users
+\label{sec:rr_global_look_analysis}
 Our main result, shown in Figure \ref{fig:user_root_latency_per_day}, is a CDF of expected user latency per day, where the expected value is calculated according to certain assumptions we make about root latency.

 [d]